-A shifty woman trying to pass herself off as someone else was thwarted in a desperate bid to boost air-fresheners she hoped would alleviate the cat stink in her apartment, police said.
+A shifty woman trying to pass herself off as someone else was thwarted in a desperate bid to boost air-fresheners she hoped would alleviate the cat stink in her apartment, said.

 Kerzek, of 1215 Boxwood Drive in Mount Prospect, first attracted the attention of Walmart employees when she attempted to return merchandise about 5:30 p.m.
 Monday.